alexisbellido/dockerize-django/docs/README.rst

 See `Django logging documentation <https://docs.djangoproject.com/en/2.0/topics/logging/`_.

-https://docs.python.org/3/using/cmdline.html#envvar-PYTHONUNBUFFERED and environment variable PYTHONUNBUFFERED set to 1 may be solution to use docker logs with print in some cases but more control with logging.
+https://docs.python.org/3/using/cmdline.html#envvar-PYTHONUNBUFFERED and environment variable PYTHONUNBUFFERED set to 1 is the solution to using docker logs with print.
+Note that this works from views and other parts but not from settings.py.
+Use logging for better control.

 You may need to change ALLOWED_HOSTS in the Django settings file.